papis/papis/doc/source/bibtex.rst

 Bibtex
 ======

-Exporting documents to BibTeX is done in the same way throughout papis.
+Exporting documents to BibTeX is done in the same way throughout Papis.
 However, given the nature of TeX, there are some special corner cases to bear in mind when deciding on a workflow.